lorenzoeusepi77/kubernetes/README.md

   root@Ansible:~# git clone https://github.com/lorenzoeusepi77/kubernetes.git

-Edit all the necessary parameters in accordance with your environment.
+Edit all the necessary parameters in accordance with your environment in hosts file:
+  "kubernetes/inventories/production/hosts"

 * You need to change this vars:
   - clustername = your cluster name